CDEBase/fullstack-pro/docs/What_to_know_about_build_and_lerna?.md

 - `npm run watch` - Automatically builds the packages that are changed.
 Recommended to run this when actively coding, so you would know anything (compilation errors) breaks instantly.

+Adding packages as dependencies to sibling packages
+--
+When you add sibling package to one of the packages, you need to run `npm run lerna` symlink the packages that are dependencies of each other.